 Have you seen all of the gorgeous tulips at the Oakbrook Center?
 Year after year they dig all of them up (usually after Mother’s Day) and offer them to the community so we can all enjoy them in our own yards!
-Get all the details below about when it’s happening and what to expect.
+Get all the details below about when Oakbrook Mall is giving away free tulips, where to go, what to expect, tips, and even what to do with the bulbs once you get home.

-The crates of free tulip bulbs will be in the outer parking lot of Oakbrook Center between the first and second entrance to the mall off of Kingery (Route 83).
+The free tulip bulbs will be dumped in the outer parking lot of Oakbrook Center between the first and second entrance to the mall off of Kingery (Route 83), called the Brown Lot.
 In other words, if you are looking at the front door of Pinstripes it will be to the left and across the entrance street to the mall.
 I know that sounds confusing, but you’ll know what I’m talking about when you get there and I’m sure people will be congregating in the area that went last year.
 Oakbrook Center reserves the right to change the location; I will update this information if I hear otherwise.
+However, it has been in this location for years and I talked with Oakbrook Center management today, who confirmed that it will continue to be there.

-All of you on the Kidlist Facebook Page, email list, and readers I have met out and about have been so incredibly nice, so I doubt I even have to say this, but please be courteous.
-Oakbrook Center is so generous to let us take the bulbs for free so let’s all be kind to each other in the process!
+Be courteous.
+All of you on the Kidlist Facebook Page, Instagram, email list, and readers I have met out and about have been so incredibly nice, so I doubt I even have to say this, but please be kind to the staff and others going for the tulips.
+Oakbrook Center is so generous to let us take the bulbs for free so let’s all be patient with each other in the process!

 How to Store Tulip Bulbs